 As is the case with Promus, after the Distribution, each of PHC and Harrah's Entertainment will be a highly leveraged company.
-Assuming the Distribution had been consummated as of December 31, 1994, on a pro forma basis PHC would have had total long-term debt of \$215.2 million and total stockholders' equity of \$139.8 million and Harrah's Entertainment would have had total long-term debt of \$742.7 million and total stockholders' equity of \$517.6 million, compared with Promus's actual long-term debt, before allocation of debt to PHC, of \$917.4 million and total stockholders' equity of \$672.6 million as of December 31, 1994.
-On a pro forma basis, assuming the Distribution had been consummated as of January 1, 1994, PHC would have had income from continuing operations of \$33.3 million and Harrah's Entertainment would have had income from continuing operations of \$98.4 million compared with Promus's actual income before cumulative effect of accounting compared of \$135.5 million for 1994.
+Assuming the Distribution had been consummated as of December 31, 1994, on a pro forma basis PHC would have had total long-term debt of \$215.2 million and total stockholders' equity of \$139.8 million and Harrah's Entertainment would have had total long-term debt of \$742.7 million and total stockholders' equity of \$468.4 million, compared with Promus's actual long-term debt, before allocation of debt to PHC, of \$917.4 million and total stockholders' equity of \$623.4 million as of December 31, 1994.
+On a pro forma basis, assuming the Distribution had been consummated as of January 1, 1994, PHC would have had income from continuing operations of \$33.3 million and Harrah's Entertainment would have had income from continuing operations of \$102.7 million compared with Promus's actual income before a \$53.4 million provision for settlement of litigation and related costs and the cumulative effect of change in accounting policy of \$139.8 million for 1994.